 Even though it was April the weather was quite nice.
 It wasn’t warm enough to swim but nice nonetheless.
 The center of Menaggio isn’t hilly like the other two towns and doesn’t have quite the same amount of charm.
 It is still a cute little town with some restaurants and shops.

 One night we went to a bar near our hotel and they were doing country line dancing in the dance area.
 COUNTRY LINE DANCING IN LAKE COMO.
 And, these people were really good!
-I think this was one of my favorite parts of the weekend and can be chalked up to another one of the random and amazing things about living in Europe.
+I think this was one of my favorite parts of the weekend and can be chalked up to another one of those random things that happen when you travel.

 Below: View from the other side of our balcony.
 Check out the snow capped mountain in the back!